History of anatomy: Leonardo da Vinci

 Leonardo da Vinci (1452–1519) was trained in anatomy by Andrea del Verrocchio.
 In 1489 Leonardo began a series of anatomical drawings depicting the ideal human form.
 This work was carried out intermittently for over two decades.
 During this time he made use of his anatomical knowledge in his artwork, making many sketches of skeletal structures, muscles, and organs of humans and other vertebrates that he dissected.

-Initially adopting an Aristotlean understanding of anatomy, he later studied Galen and adopted a more empirical approach, eventually abandoning Galen altogether and relying entirely on his own direct observation.
+Initially adopting an Aristotelian understanding of anatomy, he later studied Galen and adopted a more empirical approach, eventually abandoning Galen altogether and relying entirely on his own direct observation.
 His surviving 750 drawings represent groundbreaking studies in anatomy.
 Leonardo dissected around thirty human specimens until he was forced to stop under order of Pope Leo X.

 As an artist-anatomist, Leonardo made many important discoveries, and had intended to publish a comprehensive treatise on human anatomy.
 For instance, he produced the first accurate depiction of the human spine, while his notes documenting his dissection of the Florentine centenarian contain the earliest known description of cirrhosis of the liver and arteriosclerosis.
 He was the first to develop drawing techniques in anatomy to convey information using cross-sections and multiple angles, although centuries would pass before anatomical drawings became accepted as crucial for learning anatomy.

 None of Leonardo's Notebooks were published during his lifetime, many being lost after his death, with the result that his anatomical discoveries remained unknown until they were later found and published centuries after his death.